 Craving some chocolatey goodness but don’t want to heat up your kitchen?
-Make these paleo No-Bake Chocolate Almond Macaroons and have a chocolate cookie without touching the oven.
-This post was originally featured as my guest post over at Fit Foodie Finds.
+Make these paleo No Bake Chocolate Almond Macaroons and have a chocolate cookie without touching the oven.

 We are quickly getting into the thick of summer and Independence Day is on Thursday.
 That came up pretty fast -where did the time go??
 It hasn’t been too hot around Wyoming (around 85° this week), but temps across the country have been setting new records (117°+ in Vegas!).